-This electric vehicle is not available yetKia has confirmed that the e-Niro will be available by the end of 2018.
-Pricing will be made public at a later moment, but it is expected that the e-Niro will be priced similarly to the Hyundai Kona.
+This electric vehicle is not available yetKia has confirmed that the e-Niro will be available in the UK by April 2019.
+A 'First Edition' e-Niro with 64 kWh battery pack will be launched first at a price of £32.995 after the plug-in car grant.
 All specifications with * are estimates.

 Lease (BCH) from * £350 pcm

 Real Range Estimation between 105 - 225 mi

 |City - Cold Weather *||150 mi|